 The on site Grain Store Café offers a freshly prepared seasonal menu throughout the year.
 Even if you just happen to be passing by, the café is free to enter and offers both indoor and outdoor seating.
 Hot and cold drinks, cakes and light snacks are available through the day, as well as light lunches and ice creams.

 The museum is open all year round: Tuesday-Saturday 10am-5pm (with last entry at 4.30pm) from November to Easter and then Tuesday-Sunday 10am-5pm from Easter until the end of October.
 The museum is also open on Bank Holidays.
 There is an admission charge to the museum, with various day and season ticket options available, as well as discounted entry for groups.
 The museum gift shop is free to enter and offers the chance to browse a wide range of souvenirs and gifts, including locally produced arts and crafts.
+Dogs are allowed in the yard and cafe, but not in the galleries.

 The museum has a free car park on site for up to forty cars, with disabled spaces also available.
 There is a lift on site to enable access to all floors of the museum and there is an accessible entrance as well as steps into the orchard.